Regular Potential Games

+For a fixed game size, each class of games discussed above is equivalent to some Euclidean space.
+We will say that almost all games in a given class are regular if, for any game size, almost all games (per Definition~\ref{def_almost_all}) in the class are regular.

-It was shown by Harsanyi \cite{harsanyi1973oddness,van1991stability} that the set of irregular games (discussed in the next section) of size $(N,(K_i)_{i=1}^N)$ is a closed subset in the space of all games of size $(N,(K_i)_{i=1}^N)$.
-This result readily extends to potential games.
-In particular, since the sets of exact potential games and identical payoff games are closed subspaces in $\R^{KN}$, it immediately follows that the set of irregular games in each of these classes is a closed set with respect to the given class of games.
-Furthermore, the set of irregular weighted potential games can be viewed as an intersection of sets that are closed with respect to $\calW$ and is itself closed with respect to $\calW$.
-We thus get the following proposition. \begin{proposition} [Closedness in Regular Games] $~$\\ (i) The set of irregular weighted potential games is closed with respect to $\calW$.\\ (ii) The set of irregular exact potential games is closed with respect to $\calP$.\\ (iii) The set of irregular games with identical payoffs is closed with respect to $\calI$. \end{proposition} For practical purposes this means that in order to verify that almost all potential games of a given class are regular (per Definition \ref{def_almost_all}), we need only verify that the subset of irregular games has appropriately dimensioned Lebesgue measure zero.
+\begin{remark}[Closedness] It was shown by Harsanyi \cite{harsanyi1973oddness,van1991stability} that the set of irregular games of (any) size $(N,(K_i)_{i=1}^N)$ is a closed subset in the space of all games of size $(N,(K_i)_{i=1}^N)$.
+It is straightforward to extend this result to the various subclasses of potential games.
+In particular, we have:\\ (i) The set of irregular weighted potential games is closed with respect to $\calW$.\\ (ii) The set of irregular exact potential games is closed with respect to $\calP$.\\ (iii) The set of irregular games with identical payoffs is closed with respect to $\calI$.